 When we are attacked – verbally or physically – or our values or rights or morals are attacked, the easiest and most natural response is self-defense.
 And when the media reports that protesters are attacking a building that has come to symbolize home and freedom and security, it’s easy to feel angry and, unfortunately, to project that anger onto an entire group of people.
 (And it goes both ways.
 A friend told me yesterday about a time in Bolivia when, after saying he was American, he was asked by the owner of a cheese shop if he liked Muslims.)
 Egypt is a country of approximately 82 million people.
 A few thousand were protesting at the Embassy.
 The entire country of Egypt is not joining forces to wipe out Americans.
 At least, I hope that’s not the case.

 I guess the point I’m trying to make is, although it’s difficult and perhaps a bit idealistic, I’m trying to see this whole thing through a lens of hope.
-I am a teacher with a mere 70 students – a glorified teaspoon of the population – but I am certain I can hone the positive values and opinions they have, and encourage them to work towards peace and tolerance among each other and, Inshallah, one day, in their culture, society, community, world.
+I am a teacher with a mere 70 students – a glorified teaspoon of the population – but I am certain I can hear the positive values and opinions they have, and encourage peace and tolerance through the classroom.

 I’ll end this on a less idealistic, more reassuring note.
 The other day, I asked my students to write an essay on my favorite Gandhi quote: An eye for an eye makes the whole world blind.
-What resulted was a refreshing discussion that demonstrated to me the students’ comprehension of the quote and their eagerness to accept it.
+What resulted was a refreshing discussion that demonstrated the students’ comprehension of the quote and their eagerness to accept it.
 They were quick to point out to me that Gandhi’s quote has a sort of counterpart in the Koran, which roughly states that an eye for an eye does make sense, but the better person will forgive instead.
-It restored my faith, and it was the only time this week that my entire class was paying attention and all on one page.
+It made me think, and it was the only time this week that my entire class was paying attention and all on one page.